Three-Little-Birds/xfoil-mcp/README.md

 | **New users** | One `uv pip install` plus a concrete polar example; CSVs land on disk with clear headers. | Typed models and example responses keep the learning curve shallow. |
 | **Experienced teams** | Drop-in FastAPI app or STDIO tool compatible with the Model Context Protocol. | Deterministic artefact folders (`response.workdir`) simplify audits and orchestration.

-The layout mirrors 2025 README recommendations-purpose up top, actionable steps next, then detail for deeper dives.[turn0search0]
+The layout mirrors 2025 README recommendations-purpose up top, actionable steps next, then detail for deeper dives.

 ## Quickstart